ireaneus/CDI/docs/NTSurvey/NTSurveyCompEphesians.md

 _Ephesians is a good letter for all churches because it deals with ecclesiology—
 the theology of the church in its establishment, purpose, and survival._

-## Notes from _"Survey of New Testament"_

-- Both Ephesians and Colossians letters were carried by _"Tychicus"_ going to the church in Colossae, however this letter was designed to be a circular letter.
-Intended for a number of churches in Asia Minor.

 ## Ephesians NASB1995 Section Headings

 **Chapter 1**